kibisilicate/debstrap-rs/README.md

 # debstrap-rs

-**debstrap** bootstraps Debian and derivative systems (Currently it can only use the first of any provided suites, components, architectures, and mirrors).
+**debstrap** bootstraps Debian and derivative systems using one or more suites, components, architectures, and mirrors.

 **debstrap** can be used to create a base Debian installation or a Debian chroot environment.

 ## Dependencies

+### Build Dependencies

 The following packages are needed for building **debstrap**: